jackyzha0/blog/content/posts/a-failure-resume.md

   * We took the shotgun approach by applying to as many grants as possible but ended up realizing that were just applying to grants for the sake of applying, rather than having a good reason for why.
 It was a really good catalyst to reflect (pun intended) on what we wanted reflect to be and what direction to take it in the future.

 * Rejected by DeepMind
   * This position rejection hurt more than most &mdash; even if it was swift and abrupt.
 DeepMind is a company that has played a huge part in shaping my interest of the intersection of machine learning, ethics, and philosophy, so you can imagine that the rejection email was not a pleasant sight to see in my inbox.
-Nevertheless, this is just more incentive to keep working hard in this field and hopefully get a different result next year.

 ## 2019